Email alerts quickly inform you of security related events on your site.

 Critical Scan Alerts

 Your Site’s URL is on a domain blocklist

 Your Site is spamvertizing

-A file matching a Malware signature or containing a URL on domain blocklist was found
+A file matching a malware signature or containing a URL on a domain blocklist was found

 A publicly accessible configuration or backup file was found

 A plugin removed from the wordpress.org repository is installed